abhishekuppala/abhishekuppala/README.md

 ║ I'm a CSE (Artificial Intelligence and Machine Learning)   ║ ┣━━ 💻 App/Web development
 ║ Student in Hyderabad,Telangana.                            ║ ┣━━ 🤖 ML Engineer
 ║ My areas of interest are AI/ML, NLP, Data Science,         ║ ┣━━ 👨🏻‍💻 Data Science
-║ Web Development, Cloud, Cyber Security and basically       ║ ║ every other thing out there.
+║ Web Development, Cloud, Cyber Security and basically       ║ ┣━━ 🤖 AI Engineer
+║ every other thing out there.
 I love working with various   ║ ║ tools and learning new things.                             ║ ╚════════════════════════════════════════════════════════════╝